caolan/magery/README.md

 </html>
 ```

-This page includes the template "myApp", a `<div>` container element to
+This page includes the template "myApp", a `<div>` container element
-render the template into, and a script block which binds the "myApp"
+to render the template into, and a script block which binds the
-template to the container.
-Open this page in the browser and you
+"myApp" template to the container.
+Open [this page][hello-world] in
-should see "Hello, world!".
+the browser and you should see "Hello, world!".

-### Using data
+### Provide data

 You can pass JSON data into your templates to change what is
 displayed.
 Properties of the data object can then be rendered using